 You will receive a Student Aid Report (SAR) after submitting your FAFSA.
 This report details your FAFSA information and your family’s expected contribution.
 Ensure this information is correct as this is what schools and states use to determine your financial aid eligibility.

 Next, your school, or schools, will send you offers for financial aid packages.
-This could include loans, grants, scholarships, work-study funds, or other types of financial aid.
+This could include student loans, grants, scholarships, work-study funds, or other types of financial aid.
 You should pick the package that best suits your needs.
 Remember that you do not have to accept the full amount that is offered.

-Apply for a Private Student Loan
+Apply for a Private

 If your application is approved, you may be given multiple offers to choose from.
 In this case, be sure to consider the long-term cost of each offer.
 Don’t immediately choose the one with the lowest initial interest rate.